NakamuraKuhiniko/mern-stack-example/README.md

-# mern-stack-example
+# mern-stack
-Example Project on how to create MERN Stack
+Project on how to create MERN Stack